 Whitehaven Beach Facts

-- However, and quite thankfully, the local government takes active measures to attempt to maintain the beach in its natural state.
-Firstly, the government banned cigarette smoking on the beach.
-Secondly, dogs have also been banned from the beach and surrounding area.
-Due to such efforts, CNN.com named it the most Eco-Friendly beach in the world, in 2010.
+- Government takes active measures to attempt to maintain the beach.
+The government banned cigarettes on the beach.
+Dogs are also banned from the beach and surrounding area.
+CNN.com named it the most Eco-Friendly beach in the world, in 2010.

 Whitehaven Beach Physical Description